pansap99/gitGuide/README.md

 - ```git config --global user.email pansap99@gmail.com```
 - ```git config user.email```

-When we make changes the changes will be attributed to this user name and email
+When we make changes these changes will be attributed to this user name and email

 # Configure git to use VSCode as the default editor